Definia’s guide to agile transformation

 - Think just in time (not just in case).

-Many thanks to Zak for an extremely engaging discussion and if you’d like to speak to us about how you can make agile work for your organisation, or you’d like to find out how Definia can help you deliver sustainable change, please contact us.
+If you’d like to find out how Definia can help you deliver sustainable change, please contact us.